Dontdrunk/ComfyUI-DD-Nodes/README-EN.md

 <details>
   <summary>DD Interface Layout</summary>

-- Alpha version implemented, can randomly or specifically color node titles, and quickly organize messy workflows into modules
+- Beta version implemented, can randomly or specifically color node titles, and quickly organize messy workflows.
+- Beautified UI, added theme system, each theme has two different styles to switch between, supports custom themes.
+- Added modular presets, you can preset your own layouts and apply them with one click.

 </details>